rocky-holms/byte-size-black-history/README.md

 ## Purpose

-1. This is a website to subscribe to daily emails with a link to different African American activist
+1. This is a website to subscribe to daily emails with a link to different African American History
    1. Will receive an email daily.
    2. Email will contain a link to donations page to different African American organizations.
    3. Email will contain a different wiki link sent daily.